JestonBlu/Driving/docs/index.md

 * Code, plots, and this presentation are organized and hosted in a github repository.
 * The repository includes steps to reproduce the dataset and models.
-* The entire dataset is too large to be hosted on github.
-* The texting dataset needed to reproduce this analysis is available on the github repository.
+* The data for this project are privately owned and not available on the repository at this time.